benzea/gsm/README.md

   all other conditionals.
 So we could define conditionals such as "`time::>1min`", "`time::>2min`", "`time::>3min`" and e.g. the "`!time::>2`" conditional represents the set "`time::>1`,`!time::>2`,`time::!>3`".
-* Add proper support for groups of states (an implicit ALL group already exists).
-A group is defined as a set of states with one leader state.
 * Possibly add loop detection (i.e. an input condition that always updates)